data-man-34/TensorFlow-Projects/README.md

 ![Sigmoid VS. ReLU VS. tanh](https://github.com/cristianoBY/Neural-Networks-Projects-TensorFlow/blob/master/TF%20pics/sig-relu-tanh.png)

-**In my 2-layer NN with softmax as output activation function, ReLU, as the first layer, is behaving surprisingly bad comparing to sigmoid and tanh.
+### In my 2-layer NN with softmax as output activation function, ReLU, as the first layer, is behaving surprisingly bad comparing to sigmoid and tanh.
 I will keep updating the reason behind.

-ELU and LeakyReLU is also suffering from such poor behavior.
+### ELU and LeakyReLU are also suffering from such poor behavior.
 Corrected results will be updated soon.

 --ELU VS. tanh